Dream Evil: History

 With little time on their hands, the band wrote the basis of several songs on the flight back to Europe, and on the day of their arrival entered the studio in order to record a new album.
 They took two weeks in total to record Evilized, and most songs were recorded as they had been written.
 It was released on 20 January, and one week later Dream Evil proceeded to tour Europe with HammerFall and the less known Masterplan.

 For their third album, the band actually took time to write the songs and fine-tune them in the studio.
 The Book of Heavy Metal took two months to be recorded, and was released in May 2004.

 Guitarist Gus G left the band in late 2004 in order to dedicate more time to Firewind, being replaced by Mark Black (then known as Mark U Black).
 Black had previously filled in for Gus on a few other occasions and replaced him permanently on their tour as support act for Saxon.

 Niklas Isfeldt and Peter Stålfors briefly left in 2005 to be replaced by Jake E. Berg (aka Jake Steel, of Dreamland) and Tommy Larsson.
 However, a few months later, Niklas and Pater returned before recordings or live shows were done.
 At the start of 2006, Snowy Shaw abruptly quit Dream Evil.
 After a period of silence for several months, Dream Evil announced Pat Power (Patrik Jerksten), a co-worker of Fredrik Nordström from Studio Fredman, as Snowy's replacement.

 The first album featuring the new line-up, United, was released on 13 October 2006.

 Dream Evil announced on 7 December 2007 on the website that Mark Black would be leaving the band and will be replaced by Daniel Varghamne aka Dannee Demon.

 On 3 March 2008 the band announced that they had begun work on a new studio album, tentatively titled In the Night.
 The album was released on 25 January 2010 in Europe and 26 January 2010 in North America.

 On 23 July 2008 the band announced that their first live DVD/CD set, Gold Medal in Metal (Alive & Archive), was released on 25 August 2008.

+Upon the release of Skate 3 in 2010.
+Immortals was cemented along with other bands in EA's third round of songs that picked up the punk and heavy metal genres on a bigger stage.

 On 28 December 2013 Dream Evil announced that Dannee Demon left the band and was replaced by Mark Black.
 Upon contact in 2015, Dream Evil informed that they were not on hiatus, just very busy with other commitments, and had eighteen tracks prepared for a future album.
 On 7 March 2017 the album titled Six was finally announced to be released on 26 May 2017.